Qualifications and experience

 A community support worker can get a range of different low or high-level qualifications through many different avenues to be able to provide care to older Australians through communiser programs for rehabilitation and personal development.

-Available at TAFE or a VET approved training organisation, to become a community support worker you can undertake a Diploma of Community Services, which provides education and training around support-based programs for those in need, trains students to understand and promote diversity in the workplace, and monitor the stress and wellbeing of people.
+To become a community support worker you can undertake a Diploma of Community Services, which provides education and training around support-based programs for those in need, trains students to understand and promote diversity in the workplace, and monitor the stress and wellbeing of people.
+This is available at TAFE or VET approved training organisations.

 There is also a Certificate III in Community Services, which covers skills around meeting client needs, communication, working in diverse work environments and dealing with personal stressors; Diploma of Community Services (Case Management), that teaches counselling, advocating, or case management; or Certificate IV in Ageing Support, that provides more specialised education for assisting older people.

-Higher education you can pursue includes a bachelor degree from a university.
-For example, a Bachelor of Human Services, Bachelor of Community and Human Services or Bachelor of Social Science (Ageing and Disability).
+In terms of higher education, you can pursue a bachelor degree from a university.
+Examples include a Bachelor of Human Services, Bachelor of Community and Human Services or Bachelor of Social Science (Ageing and Disability).

 These degrees can prepare you for supporting the social and emotional wellbeing of residents or older Australians and their families.